-Paraphrasing means incorporating the ideas from an author's passage of text into your own work.
-To paraphrase you must use your own words and the sentence/paragraph structure must be different from the original.
+Paraphrasing also involves incorporating the ideas from an author's passage of text into your own work, but instead of condensing the text, paraphrasing uses roughly the same amount of words as in the original passage.
+To paraphrase correctly you must express the ideas in your own words and the sentence or paragraph structure must be different from the original.
 Copying a sentence and using a thesaurus to make word substitutions is not paraphrasing as the sentence structure remains the same.

-When paraphrasing, even though you have put the ideas into your own words, you must include a citation so that it is clear to the reader that the idea(s) presented is not yours.
+When summarising and paraphrasing, even though you have put the ideas into your own words, you must include a citation so that it is clear to the reader that the idea(s) presented is not yours.

-Paraphrase if you want to include ideas from other authors to support your own ideas or if you are able to condense the paragraph into fewer words that convey the idea equally well.
-If you cannot fairly paraphrase, it is better to quote the author verbatim and acknowledge this appropriately.
+If you cannot correctly paraphrase, it is better to quote the author verbatim and acknowledge this appropriately.
 However, remember that copying blocks of text is not appropriate and quotations should be used sparingly through your work to allow the assessor to evaluate your thoughts or opinions as well as your understanding of the topic.
-Paraphrasing demonstrates that you have understood the ideas and are able to use them successfully in your own thinking.
+Summarising and paraphrasing help demonstrate that you have understood the ideas and are able to use them successfully in your own thinking.

 Paraphrasing can be difficult to do well and needs practice; even those with exceptional writing skills can at times struggle with paraphrasing.
-However, it gets easier with practise.